kcajj/recombinant_population_analysis/notes/note3.md

 We use the Pool function to use all the cores at the same time, we give them the viterbi algorithm to execute together with the list of evidence arrays.

 the ouput will be a list of arrays, we can iterate through them and summarise their information in a single recombination array.

+## snakemake pipeline

+the creation of the snakemake pipeline was straightforward. i implemented a config file that allows to:

+- input all the parameters of the viterbi algorithm

+- input the length threshold to apply to the alignments of the bam file

+- input the number of cores to use during the parallelisation

+i added some .txt files as output of the scripts to store the statistics of the execution (execution time ecc.)

 # whole dataset